 Homily for Christ the universal king B23 Nov 2018, by Sermons in

 Today we celebrate the feast of Christ, the universal king, and this feast marks the end of the Church’s liturgical calendar.
 It is a celebration we can consider ancient and new.
-It is ancient because God did not become king in time, and it is new because the feast has begun.
+It is ancient because God did not become king in time, and it is new because the feast has a beginning.
 It is a new but significant feast in the Church.
 This feast was instituted about 93 years ago (1925) by Pope Pius xi in reaction to the growing threat of communism and secularism.
 These two sought to make man the king of the universe, the center of everything, and the most powerful force.
 So, the Pope instituted this feast to remind the world that Jesus the Son of God is the universal king, and before him, every knee must bow.

 In our first reading, Daniel gazed into the visions of the night and saw on the cloud one like the son of man on whom was conferred sovereignty, glory, and kingship.
 Jesus referred to himself as the son of man (Mt.
 11:19); he is the one in Daniel’s vision whose sovereignty is eternal.
 The angel Gabriel confirms this eternal sovereignty of Jesus Christ when he appeared to Mary and said to her; and behold, you will conceive in your womb and bear a son, and you shall call his name Jesus.
 He will be great and will be called the son of the Highest, and the Lord God will give him the throne of his father David, and he will reign over the house of Jacob forever, and of his kingdom, there will be no end (Lk.
 1:31-33).
 He will reign forever in the Church and the life of every believer; he cannot be dethroned.